ellysh/dota2-oma-bots/README.md

 3. No shrines.
 4. No neutral camps.
 5. No Roshan.
+6. No Glyph.
-6. Bot difficulty is Hard and above.
+7. Bot difficulty is Hard or above.

 ## Contacts